muhammadshoaib7766/linux-user-management-backup-tool/README.md

 # Error Handling

-The script includes basic validation and error handling for common situations.
+The script includes basic validation and error handling.

 Examples include:

 - User already exists
 - User does not exist
 - Group already exists
+- User or group does not exist
 - Invalid directory path
 - Invalid menu option